dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 ![Email Not Registered](docs/email-not-registered-feature.png)

 ### Email Already Registered
-- If the users inputs that they have not played and tries to register an account that is already in the system an error message appears
+- If the users inputs that they have not played and tries to register an account that is already in the system an error message appears (eg. dil@gmail.com)
 - The user is asked if they would like to log in as that player or register a new email
 - If they choose to log in it logs them in as that email, if they choose to register new email they will be asked to input email again and the same process of validation will occur
 - User Stories Covered: 19